Work that stays

 Work samples

-We will post work samples as the trial gets underway.
-Participant-created films, storyboards, and frames will appear here once we have consent and the first projects are complete.
+Participant-created films, storyboards, and frames will be published once consent and release steps are complete—participant choice comes first, public sharing second.
 See What we do for more.